Kian75/Chisel_Examples/README.md

 [info] All tests passed.
 [success] Total time: 5 s, completed Dec 16, 2020 12:18:44 PM
 ```
+### Adding your own code:

+If you want to write your own code and extend this repo, you can go to src/main/scala/simple and add your code.
+If you want to add your test code you can go to src/test/scala/simple and add your code.
+Then you can edit the makefile.
+The procedure is very easy and can be done like the simple ALU code that I have in this repo.

 ### I would like to mention following repositories:
 https://github.com/schoeberl/chisel-examples.git